geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Tho' small as sands that shun the inquiring eye,

-Their solid works the waves and winds defy ;
+Their solid works the waves and winds defy;

-Still on the ruins of their race renew'd :
+Still on the ruins of their race renew'd:

 They share alike their labour and their food.